pekkatervaniemi/watchdog-test/README.md

 # watchdog-test
 Watchdog monitor for processes
-Tests how to monitor and restart killed processes
+Tests how to monitor and restart killed ssh processes.